U3A BRISBANE

 1:30pm

-Y02 A Journey into Classical Greek Philosophical Minds
+Y02 A Journey into Classical Greek Philosophy Continued

-Y02 A Journey into Classical Greek Philosophical Minds
+Y02 A Journey into Classical Greek Philosophy Continued

 Tutor: Meredith Murray

-Explore the captivating world of Classical Greek Philosophy with our online format, complete with text, images, and fun cartoons.
-We'll journey from the pre-Socratics to Plato, Aristotle, the Cynics, Epicureans, Sceptics, and Stoics.
+Explore the captivating world of Ancient Greek Philosophy with our online format, complete with text, images, and fun cartoons.
+We journey on to investigate the thoughts of the Cynics, Epicureans, Sceptics, and Stoics.
 Time will fly with this quick-moving format which builds communication and reasoning skills and enhances critical thinking.
-You get to decide how much homework you want to do.
-You can choose to just listen, read, or join in the lively discussions.
+You can choose to just listen, read, do or not do homework.
+Participation in Break Out discussion is optional.
+Please note that classes may run overtime depending on discussion.

 Venue: Online via Zoom